studnetze/studnetze-website/docs/networks/prague_silicon-hill.md

-The core of our network was Cisco 6509E, in early 2020 it was replaced with pair of Cisco Catalyst 9500-48Y4C in StackWise Virtual, the distribution was made up by two Cisco Nexus 5596UP, in early 2025 it was replaced with pair of Cisco Nexus 93360YC-FX2.
+The core of our network was Cisco 6509E, in early 2020 it was replaced with pair of Cisco Catalyst 9500-48Y4C in StackWise Virtual, the distribution was made up by two Cisco Nexus 5596UP, in early 2025 we purchased pair of Cisco Nexus 93360YC-FX2 and it is going to replace the older pair of N5596UP.
 We connect twelve dormitory buildings, six floors each, every floor has two switches connected via fiber with both Nexuses.
-Every tenant has 1 Gbps metallic connection, its own public IPv4 and IPv6 address.
+Every tenant has 1 Gbps wired connection, its own public IPv4 and IPv6 address.
 We managed to cover every building with Aruba wireless solution - Wi-Fi 5 W1/W2.
 Later on several buildings have been upgraded to Cisco Wi-Fi 6 solution and rests of dismantled Aruba solution was used